 Gynecomastia is the growth of excess breast tissue in males, which causes abnormally large breasts.
 This condition can occur in one or both breasts, starting as a small lump beneath the nipple which may be tender.
 Often, they enlarge unevenly.
-It is not uncommon for it to start at puberty, and 75% of the cases typically resolve without treatment, over a period of months.
+It is not uncommon for it to start at puberty, and 75 percent of the cases typically resolve without treatment over a period of months.

 What are the causes of gynecomastia?

-In general, Gynecomastia occurs from an imbalance of the two sex hormones.
-Men have both androgens (the hormones that control hair growth, regulate muscle size and aid in development of a deep voice), and estrogens (the hormone responsible for female characteristics).
+In general, gynecomastia occurs from an imbalance of the two sex hormones.
+Men have both androgens (the hormones that control hair growth, regulate muscle size, and aid in the development of a deep voice), and estrogens (the hormone responsible for female characteristics).
 So, in general, estrogen levels are higher than androgens, causing a moderate increase in breast size.
-It is important to understand that over half of the male population develop Gynecomastia during puberty.
+It is important to understand that over half of the male population develop gynecomastia during puberty.

 Other causes of gynecomastia include:

 - Exposure to anabolic steroid hormones

 - Radiation treatment of the testicles

 - Side effects of some medications

 Targeted liposuction and or breast reduction surgery can be performed in order to remove or reduce the excess male breast tissue.
 Dr. Fiorillo will have a consultation with you and assess your situation to assist in determining what form of treatment is best for you.